wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/1-introduction.md

-In this module we are going to discuss planning, which is essential in securing and governing Power Automate environments.
-Since Power Automate is a democratized automation tool that can be used by many different people, teams, business units and roles in an organization, minimizing disruptions to those makers will ensure your organization remains productive and that there is not a disruption to business-critical processes.
+In this module, we're going to discuss planning, which is essential in securing and governing Power Automate environments.
+Since Power Automate is a democratized automation tool that can be used by many different people, teams, business units, and roles in an organization, minimizing disruptions to those makers will ensure your organization remains productive and that there isn't a disruption to business-critical processes.
 Introducing governance changes after flows have been built, may result in flows being broken which leads to unmet expectations.